 Issues of Connections can be found here:

-From volume 2018 onwards the journal is published in a continous format.
+The journal is published in a continous format from volume 2018 onwards.

-Connections is on open access journal, authors retain copyright to the articles that they publish.
-As an interdisciplinary journal, all articles are peer reviewed by experts in SNA methodology as well as subject area experts.
+Connections is an open access journal, authors retain the copyright to the articles that they publish.
+As an interdisciplinary journal, all articles are peer reviewed by experts in SNA as well as subject area experts.

 The journal seeks to publish significant work from any domain that is relevant to social network theory, applications, and methods.
 Connections welcomes regular length articles, short articles, data, software, and course materials dealing with network analysis.

 Regular articles can be empirical, theoretical or methodological.
 Review articles that critically review and synthesize a body of published research and commentaries or short papers in response to previous articles published in the journal are also welcome.

-Connections also publishes network datasets and instruments, which will be available on the website, accompanied by a short article (not to exceed 2,500 words) describing the data.
+Connections also publishes network datasets and instruments, which will be available on the website, accompanied by a short article describing the data.

-Authors who wish to submit a commentary, book review, network image or data set click here to access the Editiorial Manager.
+Authors who wish to submit a commentary, book review, network image or data set click here to access the Editorial Manager.

 Authors are required to submit manuscripts online using the Editorial Manager.
-Authors should contact the Editor Dr. Eric Quintane at firstname.lastname@example.org for any questions or doubts regarding the journal.
-Authors should expect a notice of receipt of their manuscript via email within one week.
-Feedback from the editor and reviewers will be sent to the corresponding author within three months after receipt.
-Revised or resubmitted manuscripts should include a detailed explanation of how the author has dealt with each of the reviewer's and Editor's comments.
-For questions or concerns about the submission process, authors should contact the editor.
+Authors should contact the co-Editors for any questions or doubts regarding the journal.
+We aim to provide feedback from the editor and reviewers within three months after initial submission.
+Revised or resubmitted manuscripts should include a detailed explanation of how the author has dealt with each of the reviewer's and editor's comments.
+For questions or concerns about the submission process, authors should contact the editors.